In Saint Vincent and the Grenadines, CO2 emissions during 2021 have grown 0.024 megatons, 11.48% compared to 2020.

 CO2 emissions in 2021 were 0.233 megatons, making Saint Vincent and the Grenadines is in the group of low-polluting countries, mainly due to its small population, within the ranking of countries for CO2 emissions, made up of 184 countries, in which the countries are ranked from least to most pollutant.

 In addition to its total emissions of CO2 into the atmospher, which logically depend, among other variables, on the country's population, it is convenient to analyze the behavior of its emissions per inhabitant.
-In the table we see that per capita CO2 emissions in Saint Vincent and the Grenadines, have decreased in 2020, in which they have been 1.05 tons per inhabitant.
+In the table we see that per capita CO2 emissions in Saint Vincent and the Grenadines, have increased in 2021, in which they have been 2.1 tons per inhabitant.

-Regarding evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, Saint Vincent and the Grenadines, has emitted 0.16 kilos for every $ 1,000 of GDP, a lower figure than in 2019.
+Finally, it is interesting to observe the behavior f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, Saint Vincent and the Grenadines, has emitted 0.16 kilos for every $ 1,000 of GDP, more than in 2020.

 Click on the following link to see the ranking of CO2 emissions by countries and in the Economy of Saint Vincent and the Grenadines to see all the information we publish about Saint Vincent and the Grenadines.